 - Spoon in the tomato paste and pour in 1 1/2 cups hot water.
 Stir to combine.

 - Add in pasta and turn heat up until it comes to a boil.

 - Remove from heat, drop in Parmesan cheese and parsley and stir to combine.

 - Cover with lid or tin foil.

 - Bake in 350 degree oven for about 40-45 minutes.
-Remind lid during final few minute and sprinkle dish with the mozzarella cheese.
+Remove lid during final few minutes and sprinkle dish with the mozzarella cheese.

 - When using a skillet from the oven, be extra cautious to NOT grab the handle!
 I made that mistake a couple of times out of habit.
 Be careful 🙂